BackupTheBerlios/hjb-svn/trunk/docs/rst/receive-from-consumer.rst

 * times out after the HJB preset timeout period if the timeout is not specified.

-* on timing out, the response returned is a '404 Not Found'.
+* sends back a '404 Not Found' response on timing out.

 .. _back to commands: ./command-list.html